 So, to summarise.

-While a re-branding process can at first seem daunting and resource heavy, it may also be the opportunity to achieve set new goals, energise your team and generate amazing results.
+While a rebranding process can at first seem daunting and resource heavy, it may also be the opportunity to achieve new goals, energise your team and generate amazing results.
 By following the steps outlined above, you will be able to navigate through more easily and meet your marketing objectives.
-Just remember to reach out for help if you find yourself stalling along the way and be true to your values and the values of your brand.
+Just remember to be true to your values and the values of your brand – and reach out for help if you find yourself stalling along the way!

 Watch this space for a comprehensive checklist guide that covers off everything you need to update as part of the roll out.